GMSDaniil/ZMQ-WordCount/README.md

 Usage
 -----
 1. Start one or more worker processes, specifying the ports on which they should listen.
-For example, to start a worker on ports 5555 and 5556:
+For example, to start a workers on ports 5555 and 5556(1 port per worker):
    ```
+    ./build/zmq_worker 5555
-    ./build/zmq_worker 5555 5556
+    ./build/zmq_worker 5556

-2. Run the distributor, providing the input file and the worker ports:
+2. Run the distributor, providing the input file and the workers` ports:
    ```
     ./build/zmq_distributor input.txt 5555 5556
 The distributor will process the input file, distribute the workload among the workers, and finally output the word counts in CSV format.

 Notes